Sule's contract, Tolisso out and how Bayern's January transfer window could look

 Bouna Sarr has not been a success in Munich, with the right-back playing just 11 Bundesliga games since signing from Marseille in 2020.

-At 29, he is unlikely to develop much more and could be set to leave on loan in the January window before a decision is made on his long-term future.
+At 29, he is unlikely to develop much more and could be set to go out on loan in the January window before a decision is made on his long-term future.

 "I never thought about leaving.
 I will evaluate the situation with the club in the summer," Sarr told L'Equipe.